-- This scarf can be made into a cowl (a tight fitting circular piece) or an infinity scarf (a loose fitting circular piece that can be looped around your neck 2 – 3 times) by changing the number of chains worked at the beginning of the project.
-Instructions are provided for both types of scarves.
+- This pattern includes instructions for making a cowl (a tight fitting circular piece) or an infinity scarf (a loose fitting circular piece that can be looped around your neck 2 – 3 times).

 - This scarf uses a technique called the half double crochet in the 3rd loop only to create a knit-like stitch.
-This technique is best demonstrated in a video, so if you are unfamiliar with this stitch, here is a great tutorial to help you!
+If you are unfamiliar with this stitch, here is a great tutorial to help you!

-- These scarves are worked in the round by connecting your beginning chain to your last chain with a slip stitch; this forms a circle.
+- Each scarf is worked in the round by connecting your beginning chain to your last chain with a slip stitch; this forms a circle.

 - *6.0mm crochet hook